Issy Wong: Domestic career

 On 9 November 2021, while batting for the Thunder against Adelaide Strikers at Karen Rolton Oval in Adelaide, Wong caused a sensation by hitting a total of six sixes: three in a row off South African captain Dane van Niekerk, two more off Australian international spearhead Megan Schutt, and another one off another Australian international, Amanda-Jade Wellington, who eventually bowled her for 43 runs from only 17 balls.
 Although Wong's innings did not prevent the Strikers from winning the match, it did combine with her successful bowling performances in several WBBL matches to generate speculation that she would be selected for the England's Women's Ashes squad due to tour Australia in January–February 2022.
 By 13 November 2021, when Wong was named player of the match for taking 2 for 27 in the Thunder's win against the Sydney Sixers at Mackay, Queensland, she had taken a total of seven wickets during WBBL|07, all of them of capped international players.

 In April 2022, she was signed by the Birmingham Phoenix for the 2022 season of The Hundred.
 In August 2022, it was announced that she was moving from Sydney Thunder to Hobart Hurricanes for the upcoming Big Bash season.
 However, she was later forced to withdraw due to injury.
-Wong signed for the Mumbai Indians for the inaugural season of the Women's Premier League.
+Wong signed for the Mumbai Indians for the inaugural season of the Women's Premier League (WPL).
+In March 2023, she became the first person to take a hat-trick in the WPL.

+In May 2024, it was announced that Wong had joined Western Storm on loan from Central Sparks for the 2024 Charlotte Edwards Cup.
+Her loan was later extended until the end of July.